 State Grants Available for WGU Students

 In several states, WGU is an eligible education provider for local and state grant programs.
 Please be advised that WGU cannot guarantee funding from the states listed below.
 Please contact your local state grant agency for directions and explanations of eligibility for funds to attend WGU.

 See below for our current list of states in which WGU may be eligible for grant program funding:

 State grant programs typically have strict application deadlines for funding eligibility.
-In many cases, completion of the Federal Application for Federal Student Aid (FAFSA) is the first step for state grant applications.
+In many cases, completion of the Free Application for Federal Student Aid (FAFSA) is the first step for state grant applications.

 Note: WGU would like to offer additional state grants.
 Contact the WGU Financial Aid Department at firstname.lastname@example.org to let us know if you might qualify for grants in your state.

 Questions & Answers

 Click a question, see the answer to the right.

 Financial aid funds are available to students based on six-month payment periods.
 You will receive an award letter from WGU’s financial aid department that includes estimated costs and aid for two payment periods.
 One-half of the aid is available for each six-month payment period.